 PSALMS 145:18-19 (David)

-18 The LORD is near to all those who call upon him, to all who call upon him in truth.
+18 Yahweh is near to all those who call upon him, to all who call upon him in truth.

-19 He will fulfil the desire of those who fear him: he also will hear their cry, and will save them.
+19 He will fulfill the desire of those who fear him: he also will hear their cry, and will save them.

 PROVERBS 28:26 (Solomon)